 There will be a Celebration of Mike’s Life at Unity Spiritual Center, 225 W. Calhoun Street, Woodstock, IL on Thursday, May 16, at 11:00am.
 Following the service, family, friends, and others whose lives Mike touched are invited to a luncheon to follow.
 In lieu of flowers, the family asks that you consider donations to the Pancreatic Cancer Action Network, www.pancan.org, or to an education fund for Henry and Dagny – checks payable to Kaminski Children Edu Fund, mailed to American Community Bank, PO Box 1720, Woodstock, IL 60098.

-To send flowers to Michael "Mike" Thomas Kaminski's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Michael "Mike" Thomas Kaminski, please visit our floral store.

 Pancreatic Cancer Action Network